 These examples demonstrate the broad-based and fundamental significance of race in the United States.
 I assume that race has been and is the variable that matters most in the United States.
 A view predicated on the belief that race is perhaps the most visible of all cultural differences and on America’s history of racial segregation and racism.
 For foreign students planning to study in America, it is crucial to understand this background.

-In addition, race has been and continues to be the ultimate measure of social exclusion and inclusion, because it is a visible factor that historically and currently determines the rules and bounds of social and cultural interaction When race, in North America, is used as a social classification system, physical characteristics of different human groups are believed to reflect emotional, cognitive, psychological, intellectual, and moral qualities.
+In addition, race has been and continues to be the ultimate measure of social exclusion and inclusion, because it is a visible factor that historically and currently determines the rules and bounds of social and cultural interaction When race, in North America, is used as a social classification system, physical characteristics of different human groups are believed to reflect emotional, cognitive, psychological, intellectual, and moral qualities, though some individuals may beat the odds and come to great achievements despite their upbringing.
 The qualities, both external and internal, are presumed to be inheritable, unlike ethnicity or culture which are fluid and flexible and subject to change.

 Strongly infused with the notion of race is the conviction and unsupported belief that nature or God has made racial differences as fixed and unalterable.
 The differences between racial groups could never be bridged or transcended.
 So the idea goes.
 On the other hand, in America, individuals can get from Homeless to Harvard as also happened to Dawn Loggins thanks to her perseverance.